-- We serve local, regional, national, and international patients. - We take an interdisciplinary approach to comprehensive spine care. - We focus on minimally invasive surgery, computer navigation, complex and deformity spinal surgery. - Compared to national averages, spine surgery at Weill Cornell Medicine and NewYork-Presbyterian compares favorably in terms of the judicious and sparing use of spinal fusion surgery, length of stay, blood loss, length of surgery, early complications, and patient satisfaction. - We are at the forefront of basic science research, clinical research, and research trials; our research, combined with our surgical excellence, positions us as a leader in national and international spinal surgery.
+- We serve local, regional, national, and international patients. - We take an interdisciplinary approach to comprehensive spine care. - We focus on minimally invasive surgery, computer navigation, complex and deformity spinal surgery. - Compared to national averages, spine surgery at Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center compares favorably in terms of the judicious and sparing use of spinal fusion surgery, length of stay, blood loss, length of surgery, early complications, and patient satisfaction. - We are at the forefront of basic science research, clinical research, and research trials; our research, combined with our surgical excellence, positions us as a leader in national and international spinal surgery.